Download all exemplars

 For Achieved, the student needs to explore an environment using data.

-For Merit, the student should explain findings about the environment using the presented processed data.
-In addition, there should be an explanation of how data can strengthen and limit understanding of the environment.
+For Merit, the student would use the presented data to explain findings about the environment.
+A Merit response would also explain how data can strengthen and limit understanding of the environment.

 Merit